Representative Digital Vehicle Inspection Curriculum for High Schools and Colleges

 Software: Licenses for DVI Training platform.

-Equipment: Tablets or smartphones, OBD-II scanners, digital cameras.
+Equipment: Tablets or smartphones.

 Workshop Space: An area for practical inspection training, including lifts and diagnostic tools.